DigitalTypewriter/HTGAA_26Spring_DT/content/homework/week-09-hw-cell-free-systems/_index.md

 4. Clearly state your hypothesis or research goal and explain the reasoning behind it.
 (Maximum 150 words)
 5. Outline your experimental plan - identify the sample(s) you will test in your experiment, including any necessary controls, the type of data or measurements that will be collected, etc. (Maximum 100 words)

-**Background**<br>
+**Background:<br>
-**Long‑duration space missions rely on closed‑loop water recycling systems, where even small failures in filtration can lead to the gradual buildup of trace contaminants such as copper ions.
+Long‑duration space missions rely on closed‑loop water recycling systems, where even small failures in filtration can lead to the gradual buildup of trace contaminants such as copper ions.
 Elevated copper can damage cells, disrupt enzymes, and threaten astronaut health, yet current monitoring methods are bulky, slow, or Earth‑dependent.
 A lightweight, freeze‑dried, cell‑free diagnostic that can be run entirely on‑orbit would provide rapid, on‑demand assessment of water quality.
 This is significant for safe human habitation in space and scientifically interesting for understanding how closed life‑support systems behave over time.**

-**Molecular/genetic target**<br>
+**Molecular/genetic target:<br>
-**A copper‑responsive genetic circuit using a CueR‑regulated promoter driving expression of a fluorescent reporter protein in the BioBits cell‑free system.**
+A copper‑responsive genetic circuit using a CueR‑regulated promoter driving expression of a fluorescent reporter protein in the BioBits cell‑free system.**

-**Target–challenge connection**<br>
+**Target–challenge connection:<br>
-**CueR is a copper‑responsive transcription factor that activates gene expression when intracellular copper levels rise.
+CueR is a copper‑responsive transcription factor that activates gene expression when intracellular copper levels rise.
 By placing a fluorescent reporter under control of a CueR‑regulated promoter, the BioBits cell‑free system can be engineered to “light up” in response to copper in a water sample.
 This directly links the molecular target—copper‑regulated transcription—to the space challenge of monitoring trace metal contamination in recycled water.
 Measuring fluorescence intensity provides a simple, visual readout of copper levels that astronauts could interpret using the P51 Molecular Fluorescence Viewer, without needing complex analytical instruments.**

-**Hypothesis / research goal**<br>
+**Hypothesis / research goal:<br>
-**Hypothesis: A freeze‑dried BioBits cell‑free reaction containing a CueR‑based copper sensor can be rehydrated with spacecraft water samples and produce a fluorescence signal proportional to copper concentration under spaceflight conditions.
+A freeze‑dried BioBits cell‑free reaction containing a CueR‑based copper sensor can be rehydrated with spacecraft water samples and produce a fluorescence signal proportional to copper concentration under spaceflight conditions.
 The goal is to develop and characterize a compact, on‑orbit assay that allows astronauts to rapidly assess whether copper levels in recycled water remain within safe limits.
 This is based on prior work showing that cell‑free systems and fluorescent reporters remain functional after freeze‑drying and rehydration, and that metal‑responsive transcription factors can be wired into synthetic gene circuits.
 Testing this system in microgravity will reveal whether reaction kinetics, diffusion, or mixing affect sensor performance, and whether calibration curves generated on Earth remain valid in space.**

-**Experimental plan**<br>
+**Experimental plan:<br>
-**I will prepare freeze‑dried BioBits reactions containing the CueR sensor circuit in PCR tubes or paper‑based formats.
+Pepare freeze‑dried BioBits reactions containing the CueR sensor circuit in PCR tubes or paper‑based formats.
 On‑orbit, astronauts will rehydrate reactions with water samples from the spacecraft recycling system and with defined copper standards as controls (0, low, medium, high).
 After incubation at a controlled temperature, fluorescence will be measured using the P51 Molecular Fluorescence Viewer and recorded as relative intensity.
 Negative controls (no DNA, no copper) and positive controls (known copper spike‑ins) will validate specificity and sensitivity.
 Data will be used to generate a calibration curve and assess the sensor’s usability for routine monitoring.**